bearlike/simple-secrets-manager/README.md

 - Should be compatible on both `x86-64` and `arm64v8` (mainly Raspberry Pi 4).
 - High stability, availability and easy scalability.

-## Available Secret Engines
+## Available secret engines
-- `kv` - Key-Value engine is used to store arbitrary secrets
+- `kv` - Key-Value engine is used to store arbitrary secrets.

+## Available authentication methods
+- `token` - Allows users to authenticate using a token.

 ## Future
-- API keys for authorization.
 - Secret engines for certificates (PKI), SSH and databases.
 - Encrypting secrets before writing to a persistent storage, so gaining access to the raw storage isn't enough to access your secrets.